oaklandrobotics/docs/src/projects/igvc-2024/software/install-guide.md

 ## Overview

-This guide goes over the steps to install the some of the tools, softwares, and SDKs that we use.
+This guide goes over the steps to install some of the tools, software, and SDKs that we use.

 ## Ubuntu